larryknaebelobsidian/kingdom/Proposition 130. The Kingdom is preceded by a translation of the living saints..md

 p.
 329 Vol 2 Prop.
 130 Obs.
 9

 ### Why a distinction between "first fruits" and "harvest"
 >Obs.
 11. The question may be asked, Why such a distinction?
 The reply is, because such is God’s pleasure in the matter.
 It is not for us to assert with any degree of positiveness *who* shall thus be favored with a translation, and escape the great tribulation.
 We can only point out the general affirmation (as e.g. “them that honor me, I will honor,” etc.) upon the subject, and leave each one draw his own conclusions.
-There is a difference between *mere* salvation and *the special* honor, station, dignity, etc., that God *in addition& may be pleased to bestow upon certain ones.
+There is a difference between *mere* salvation and *the special* honor, station, dignity, etc., that God *in addition* may be pleased to bestow upon certain ones.
 There were other pious ones when Enoch and Elijah were translated, and yet *they only* were favored; and we doubt not that *many* who ultimately will be saved with great glory (because of their faithful witnessing during the last severe trial) will *be left* at this translation.
 >p.
 332 Vol 2 Prop.
 130 Obs.
 11
 ### Only the select few who watch and pray always
 >...
 Dr. Seiss, with whom many concur, is undoubtedly correct in saying: “I have no idea that a very large portion of mankind, or even of the professing Church, will be thus taken.
 The first translation, if I may so speak, will embrace *only the select few* who watch and pray always,” etc.